Bigfootmech/Bigfootmech/README.md

 During uni, I continued going to anime cons as well as gaming, in tandem with other social endeavours.

 I also did some modules that included programming.
-Assembly, C-flavour, and Matlab.
+Assembly, C-flavour, Matlab, and even some [smartphone coursework](https://github.com/Bigfootmech/Bioinformatics-Android-Coursework).

 I actually really loved seeing how basic logic gates built in to an ALU.